Steform/StuProjectManager/README.md

 **Note:**
 - The restore operation will overwrite all current data (projects, categories, favicons) with the contents of the backup.
 - If the database schema has changed, the app will auto-migrate to ensure compatibility.
-- Backups are portable between different versions of the app (as long as the schema is compatible, for this version v0.2 and v0.3 is compatible, v0.1 are not).
+- Backups are portable between different versions of the app (as long as the schema is compatible, for this version v0.2, v0.3, and v0.4 are compatible, v0.1 are not).

 ## 📚 Documentation (Doxygen)
 This project uses [Doxygen](https://www.doxygen.nl/) to generate developer documentation from PHP docblocks.